 If you leave your job and are no longer eligible to participate in the PSPP, your membership in the Plan will end.
-You will have a number of options to select from.
-Please refer to page 25 for information about how the position you terminate from will affect the calculation of your termination benefit.
+You will have several options to select from.

 If you are terminating your membership in the PSPP, please contact OPB to discuss your options.
 The type of termination benefit that is payable to you will depend on a variety of factors.